xytovl/steam-runtime-tools/pressure-vessel/testing-multi-gpu.md

-* For native Linux games only: if you are using the branch of Flatpak that has the new features needed by pressure-vessel, also try "Steam Linux Runtime 1.0 (scout)", or if that name is not available, "Steam Linux Runtime".
-Copy `steamapps/common/SteamLinuxRuntime_soldier/var/slr-latest.log`.
+* For native Linux games only: if you are using the branch of Flatpak that has the new features needed by pressure-vessel, also try "Steam Linux Runtime 1.0 (scout)".
+    Copy
+    `steamapps/common/SteamLinuxRuntime_soldier/var/slr-latest.log`.

 * If you are using the branch of Flatpak that has the new features needed